Updated for 2026

 Stop typing every meal into a database.
 Modern AI calorie counters use computer vision to identify your food and estimate calories, protein, carbs, and fat — from a single photo, in seconds.
 Here's everything you need to know in 2026, plus how to start counting calories from photos for free with CountNutri.

-Free to start · No credit card required
+Free 7-day trial · No credit card required

 AI calorie counter analyzing a meal photo to instantly count calories and macros